Topological adelic curves: Zariski-Riemann spaces, algebraic coverings, Harder-Narsimhan filtrations and heights: Nevanlinna theory of complex functions

 In fact, other height functions may be defined.
 For our purposes, it is more convenient to work in a more geometric framework, namely, we will consider any $f\in K$ as a holomorphic curve $f:\bC \to \bP^{1}(\bC)$.
 Let $L$ be a holomorphic line bundle on $P^1(\bC)$, equipped with a hermitian metric $\varphi$ and an invertible meromorphic section $s$.
 Denote $D:=\div(s)$.
 We define

 The previous constructions are now the special case $L=\cO(1)$, $\varphi$ the standard metric, and $D=[\infty]$.
 Then Nevanlinna's first main theorem is rephrased as follows.
 Consider $L$ and $f$ fixed.
-Then the height function $T_f(r,D)$ does not depend, up to a bounded function of $r$, neither of the choices of the metric $\varphi$ nor of the meromorphic section $s$.
+Then the height function $T_f(r,D)$ does not depend, up to a bounded function of $r$, neither on the choices of the metric $\varphi$ nor on the meromorphic section $s$.